giuliacampana/RockMusicIn100Songs/README.md

-# Rock Music in 100 Songs: A Data Visualization of the Evolution of Rock Music from 1940-2010
+# Rock Music in 100 Songs

+> A Data Visualization of the Evolution of Rock Music from 1940-2010

 This data visualization uses aggregated data from The Guardian's 'A history of modern music: Rock' and Silicon Valley Data Science's visualization here: https://svds.com/rockandroll/#bigbrotherandtheholdingcompany.